7 Reasons You are Gaining Weight in a Calorie Deficit

 Thyroid hormones

-Thyroid hormones, directly control your metabolism.
-The two main hormones are Triiodothyronine(T3) and thyroxine(T4), both of which play major roles in weight regulation as they affect how you burn energy.
-If these hormones are not within their normal ranges and are functioning incorrectly this will directly affect your weight loss goals.
+Thyroid hormones directly control your metabolism.
+The two main hormones are Triiodothyronine (T3) and thyroxine (T4).
+These both play a major role in weight regulation, as they affect how you burn energy.
+If these hormones are not within the normal ranges, this can impact weight loss.

 Signs that something may be off